vvasabi/blog/source/blog/2012-12-22-migrating-from-drupal-to-middleman.md

   generated template was quite lacking.
 For example, I would like to have a pagination with page numbers listed.
 I would like to have tags to be sorted by the number of posts and by alphabets.
 The markup could also use a bit of refactoring.
+I would like to use periods (.) in the URL, but this does not seem to be possible at the moment.
 Fortunately, static site generators are tailored towrads developers for a reason.
 * **`middleman server` crashed a few times.** This happened mostly during making significant changes to eRuby layout files and introducing Ruby syntax errors.
   Since I am a Ruby beginner, I can’t really blame Middleman for this, but this